finos/perspective/docs/docs/development.md

 source emsdk/emsdk_env.sh
 ```

-We currently use Emscripten version `2.0.6` — deviating from this specific
+Deviating from this specific version of Emscripten specified in the project's
-version of Emscripten can introduce various errors that are extremely difficult
+`package.json` can introduce various errors that are extremely difficult to
-to debug.
+debug.

-To install this specific version of Emscripten:
+To install a specific version of Emscripten (e.g. `2.0.6`):

 ```bash
 ./emsdk install 2.0.6